jigpu/linuxwacom-wiki-archive/wiki/Input-wacom_backports.md

 the necessary changes.

-**Step 7:** Once you've completed importing the patches from one upstream branch, you can move on to the next until you've imported patches from all upstream branches.
+**Step 7:** Once you've completed importing the patches from one upstream branch, you can remove the patch files from the kernel directory and return to step 3 with the next branch of interest.
+In this particular example, "jiri/for-4.6/upstream-fixes" was the last branch of interest so there was no need to return to step 3.

-**Step 8:** After everything has been imported, the next step is to go through the patches and see if any need to be backported.
-If they do, you can continue with the steps below.
+**Step 8:** After all the upstream changes have been imported, the next step is to go see if any of them need to be backported to earlier kernel versions (e.g. 3.7, 2.6.38, etc.).
+Determining if a particular change needs to be backported will require an understanding of whether the change fixes a bug or adds a feature that is applicable to older kernel versions.
+Any backported changes should be added to the input-wacom "master" branch rather than one of the upstream mirror branches like "jiri/for-4.6".

 ### Backporting Patches to Earlier Kernels